Get in Touch

 Introduction

-This section offers a general overview of when to apply 'machine learning', key considerations, and what it entails, including its advantages and limitations.
-It covers data types (structured/unstructured/static/streamed), data validity and volume, data-driven versus user-driven analytics, statistical models versus machine learning models, challenges in unsupervised learning, the bias-variance trade-off, iteration and evaluation, cross-validation approaches, and the distinctions between supervised, unsupervised, and reinforcement learning.
+This section offers a general overview of when to utilise 'machine learning', the factors to consider, and what it encompasses, including the advantages and disadvantages.
+Topics include data types (structured, unstructured, static, streamed), data validity and volume, data-driven versus user-driven analytics, statistical models versus machine learning models, the challenges of unsupervised learning, the bias-variance trade-off, iteration and evaluation, cross-validation approaches, and supervised, unsupervised, and reinforcement learning.

 MAJOR TOPICS